 1. Restore the most-recent full backups.

-2. If the SQL Server instance is part of the replication Distributor, it is necessary to perform a restoration of the replication database.
+2. If the SQL Server instance belongs to the replication Distributor, then you should restore the replication database.

 3. Move the system databased to their respective locations where they were saved previously.

-4. Ensure that the server-side configuration values align with the previously existing values.
+4. Check that the server-side configuration values are matching the values present previously.

 Rebuild: